Marc-André ter Stegen: Senior

-ter Stegen was rewarded for his performances by Joachim Löw, who called him up to Germany's provisional squad for UEFA Euro 2012, but did not make the final 23-man.
-On 26 May 2012, ter Stegen debuted in a 5–3 loss against Switzerland in a friendly match.
+Ter Stegen was rewarded for his performances by Joachim Löw, who called him up to Germany's provisional squad for UEFA Euro 2012, but did not make the final 23-man.
+On 26 May 2012, Ter Stegen debuted in a 5–3 loss against Switzerland in a friendly match.
 He stopped a penalty from Lionel Messi in his second international match in a 1–3 loss against Argentina on 15 August, immediately after coming on following Ron-Robert Zieler's sending off.

-ter Stegen was included in Germany's UEFA Euro 2016 squad, but remained on the bench throughout the entire tournament, as a back-up to starter Manuel Neuer; Germany reached the semi-finals, and were eliminated following a 2–0 loss to hosts France.
+Ter Stegen was included in Germany's UEFA Euro 2016 squad, but remained on the bench throughout the entire tournament, as a back-up to starter Manuel Neuer; Germany reached the semi-finals, and were eliminated following a 2–0 loss to hosts France.

-At the 2017 FIFA Confederations Cup, ter Stegen started in all of his team's matches, apart from the first group-stage match, as Germany went on to win the tournament.
+At the 2017 FIFA Confederations Cup, Ter Stegen started in all of his team's matches, apart from the first group-stage match, as Germany went on to win the tournament.
 For his performance in the final against Chile, he was named the Man of the Match.

-On 15 May 2018, ter Stegen was included in Germany's provisional 27-man squad for the 2018 FIFA World Cup.
-Löw included ter Stegen in Germany's final 23-man squad for the World Cup on 4 June 2018.
+On 15 May 2018, Ter Stegen was included in Germany's provisional 27-man squad for the 2018 FIFA World Cup.
+Löw included Ter Stegen in Germany's final 23-man squad for the World Cup on 4 June 2018.

-In September 2019, ter Stegen engaged in a minor war of words with Manuel Neuer over the first-choice goalkeeper spot for Germany.
+In September 2019, Ter Stegen engaged in a minor war of words with Manuel Neuer over the first-choice goalkeeper spot for Germany.

-In May 2021, ter Stegen was omitted from Germany's UEFA Euro 2020 squad after opting to undergo surgery to treat an injury to the patellar tendon in his right knee.
+In May 2021, Ter Stegen was omitted from Germany's UEFA Euro 2020 squad after opting to undergo surgery to treat an injury to the patellar tendon in his right knee.

-ter Stegen was included in Germany's 26-man squad for the 2022 FIFA World Cup held in Qatar.
+Ter Stegen was included in Germany's 26-man squad for the 2022 FIFA World Cup held in Qatar.
 He was an unused substitute for all the matches.

-ter Stegen was named in Germany's squad for UEFA Euro 2024.
-Following the conclusion of the tournament, he became Germany's first-choice goalkeeper after Neuer retired from international football.
+Ter Stegen was named in Germany's squad for UEFA Euro 2024 on home soil, serving as a back-up to Neuer once again; Germany were eliminated by eventual champions Spain in the quarter-final following a 2–1 loss after extra-time.
+After the conclusion of the tournament, he became Germany's first-choice goalkeeper after Neuer retired from international football.
+The following year, he was Germany's starting goalkeeper as the team finished fourth in the 2025 UEFA Nations League Finals on home soil, losing 2–0 to France in the third place play-off.
+However, a long-term injury caused him to lose his place to Oliver Baumann, while Manuel Neuer came out of international retirement to be included in Germany's squad for the 2026 FIFA World Cup.

+Ter Stegen started Germany's first UEFA Nations League match under new head coach Jürgen Klopp, a 1–1 away draw against the Netherlands on 24 September 2026.